Cooking the perfect beef tenderloin isn't difficult - it's based on two simple principles: time and temperature.

 If you slice a 5-pound beef tenderloin into 1"-inch slices, you'll have about 14-16 slices; allow 2 slices per person, so a 5-pound tenderloin will feed about 8 people.

-The perfect beef tenderloin doesn't take long to roast at all, but you do need to keep a close eye on it...it's all about the temperature!
+The perfect beef tenderloin doesn't take long to roast at all, but you do need to keep a close eye on it...it's all about time and temperature!

 - How to Properly Thaw Beef, Pork, Seafood and Poultry